Portugal Day: Honoring Camões

 Camões wrote Os Lusíadas (usually translated as The Lusiads), Portugal's national epic poem celebrating Portuguese history and achievements.
 The poem focuses mainly on the 15th-century Portuguese explorations, which brought fame and fortune to the country.
 The poem, considered one of the finest and most important works in Portuguese literature, became a symbol for the great feats of the Portuguese Empire.

-Camões was an adventurer who lost one eye fighting in Ceuta, wrote the poem while traveling, and survived a shipwreck in Cochinchina (a region of present-day Vietnam).
+Camões was an adventurer who lost one eye fighting in Ceuta, wrote the poem while traveling, and survived a shipwreck in Cochinchina, then under the Khmer Kingdom (today part of Vietnam).
 According to popular folklore, Camões saved his epic poem by swimming with one arm while keeping the other arm above water.
-Since his date of birth is unknown, his date of death is celebrated as Portugal's National Day.
+Since his date of birth is unknown, his date of death is celebrated as Portugal's national day.

-Although Camões became a symbol for Portugal nationalism, his death coincided with the Portuguese succession crisis of 1580 that eventually resulted in Philip II of Spain claiming the Portuguese throne.
+Although Camões became a symbol of Portuguese nationalism, his death coincided with the Portuguese succession crisis of 1580 that eventually resulted in Philip II of Spain claiming the Portuguese throne.
 Portugal was then ruled by three generations of Spanish kings during the Iberian Union (1580–1640).
 On 1 December 1640, the country regained its independence once again by expelling the Spanish during the Portuguese Restoration War and making John of Bragança, King John IV of Portugal.

 During the authoritarian Estado Novo regime in the 20th century, Camões was used as a symbol for the Portuguese nation.
 In 1944, at the dedication ceremony of the National Stadium in Oeiras (near Lisbon), Prime Minister António de Oliveira Salazar referred to 10 June as Dia da Raça (Day of the Portuguese Race).
 The notion of a Portuguese "race" served his nationalist purposes.

 Portugal Day celebrations were officially suspended during the Carnation Revolution in 1974.
 Celebrations resumed after 1974 and were expanded to include the Comunidades Portuguesas, Portuguese emigrants and their descendants living in communities all around the world.

 Observances

-In 2013 the official celebrations took place in the town of Elvas, the second time since 1997.
+In 2013, the official celebrations took place in the town of Elvas, the second time since 1997.
 One reason that Elvas had been chosen was that it had been classified in 2012 as a World Heritage Site by UNESCO, and is one of the most important cities in Portugal at the military level and the most fortified city in Europe.

 In 2016 for the first time the official ceremonies were divided between the Portuguese capital of Lisbon and the French capital of Paris, by the initiative of president Marcelo Rebelo de Sousa as a reminder that it is also the day of the Portuguese communities throughout the world.